Penyrheol

 In 1867 Richard Williams sold to Thomas Watkins “the property leading from the canal to Pantygoitre and the cottage and garden of Thomas Lewis on all or most parts and sides, appurtenances granted and conveyed unto the use of Thomas and Margaret Watkins.”

-On the 21st January 1897 Richard was admitted to the Pontypool Union, (I can’t find his release date) but on the 1901 census he was aged 73, a road repairer, living with him is his daughter Elizabeth Jenkins then aged 38.
+On the 21st January 1897 Richard was admitted to the Pontypool Union, (I can’t find his release date) but on the 1901 census he was 73, a road repairer, living with him is his daughter Elizabeth Jenkins then aged 38.

-By 1907 Beech cottage had a new occupier, one Walter Lawrence, a builder.
+By 1907 Beech cottage had a new occupier, Walter Lawrence, a builder.
 His wife was Rose May ( Rosser).
 Their children, Ivy, Olive, Rose and Jesse were all baptised on the 13th February 1907 at St Peter’s Church.

 At this time the owner was John Williams of Estavarney, Blaenavon, the rateable value was £3 15s, the gross value was £5.